We set out to walk the Freycinet Peninsula Circuit and learned several valuable lessons along the way.

 We left around 6:00 pm on Saturday evening and with only three hours of light left, we decided to skip the Hazards Beach Track and instead walked down into Wine Glass Bay (40 minutes).
 The track has steps and wide gravel paths.
 There is a lookout point where you can get photos of Wine Glass Bay.
 Unfortunately, the weather wasn’t exactly turning it on for us, but we would have another opportunity for photos tomorrow.

 From Wine Glass Bay, we took the Isthmus Track to Hazards Beach (20 minutes).
 The 1.5-kilometer track is flat, well-marked, and a bit dull.

 Once you are at Hazards Beach, it’s an easy twenty-minute beach walk to the campsite at the end of Hazards Beach.
-Although it was quite late in the evening, we decided not to stop here, and kept walking, six kilometers on to Cooks Beach which took us another hour.
+Although it was quite late in the evening, we decided not to stop here and kept walking, six kilometers on to Cooks Beach which took us another hour.
 We saw plenty of wombat scat along the trail and a couple of wallabies.
-We arrived at Cooks Beach Campsite in time to watch the sunset over the Coles Bay.
+We arrived at Cooks Beach Campsite in time to watch the sunset over Coles Bay.

 Day 2: A Challenging Hike Up and Over Mount Graham to Wine Glass Bay